ska-sa/katsdpsigproc/doc/user/kernels.rst

 katsdpsigproc's higher-level abstractions can remove some of the drudgery of GPU programming.

-Like OpenCL, but unlike CUDA C/C++, GPU code is compiled on the fly as the program is running.
+GPU code is compiled on the fly as the program is running.
 A context has a :meth:`~.AbstractContext.compile` method to compile the code and return a :class:`.AbstractProgram`.
 At this level the code needs to be written in either CUDA or OpenCL, depending on which type of